sjtrotter/vncuseradd/README.md

   ```

 # TODO
-- allow use without -p to add vnc for existing users. (currently only allows exec with -p option)
+- all done for now.